 16. These Terms and Conditions govern the relationship between Penhall and Customer concerning the provision of services and may not be amended or replaced by any terms or conditions of any purchase orders or other correspondence from Customer to Penhall containing provisions which are different from those stated above.

-17. 3% Environmental Surcharge.
-The Environmental Surcharge is intended to cover Penhall Company’s overall nationwide costs for our Penhall operating companies to operate in a safe and environmentally responsible manner.
+17. 4.3% Environmental/Compliance Fee.
+The Environmental/Compliance Fee is intended to cover Penhall Company’s overall nationwide costs for our Penhall operating companies to operate in a safe and environmentally responsible manner.
 The environmental surcharge fee is not regulated nor collected by or for any government agency.
 Such environmental costs include, among other things, handling & disposal of slurry, OSHA compliance with Silica, the disposal of tires, batteries, oils and fluids and the monitoring and management of vehicle emissions.
 The environmental surcharge also helps us keep up with the changing costs of diesel, natural gas and other hydrocarbon based fuels and products that we use on an nationwide basis.
-Environmental/Fuel surcharges are common in the transportation industry and are charged by waste haulers, trucking companies, rental companies, crane companies and suppliers.
+Environmental/Compliance Fees are common in the transportation industry and are charged by waste haulers, trucking companies, rental companies, crane companies and suppliers.

 THESE TERMS AND CONDITIONS MAY BE AMENDED BY PENHALL AT ANY TIME OR FROM TIME TO TIME, IN WRITING AND/OR ON PENHALL’S WEBSITE.
 CUSTOMER SHALL BE BOUND TO THE TERMS AND CONDITIONS IN EFFECT AT THE TIME CUSTOMER AGREES TO BE BOUND.